przyjacielpkp/zkml/README.md

 ### Demo

 To see how it's used and how it works, check out the tests in [lib::test_trained_into_snark](https://github.com/przyjacielpkp/zkml/blob/main/lib/src/lib.rs#L76).
 Or run them with `cargo test --profile=test`.
-Tests take some minute and a half to run on my laptop.
+Tests take about a minute to run on my laptop.

 These demonstrate the full functionality:
  - a trained model is taken, that is a computation graph with the weight assignments (and some more bookeeping, we admit the abstraction is leaky here)